Hair loss and the Menopause. Scalp Confidential’s Kelli Morrell explain the treatment options.

 – Low Level Light Therapy (LLLT) or RED Light therapy

 This unique genetic testing is quick and easy.
-With a simple swab of the gums and inner cheek, the Tricotest laboratory can analyse 48 genetic variations along with lifestyle factors to asses what may be causing your hair loss.
+With a simple swab of the inner cheek, the Tricotest laboratory can analyse 48 genetic variations along with lifestyle factors to asses what may be causing your hair loss.

 In addition to identifying what might be the cause, it can help determine what is most likely to work for you or what is likely to have little or no effect.